xxl4tomxu98/my-shared-timeline/express-amusement-park-tracker/express-amusement-park-tracker-with-auth/README.md

 logged in or not (that's something that you'll fix in a bit).
 If you open your developer tools and view the "Application" tab, you can view the cookies for `http://localhost:8080`.
-After registering a new user or logging in an existing user, you should see a cookie named `reading-list.sid`.
+After registering a new user or logging in an existing user, you should see a cookie named `amusement-park-tracker.sid`.
 That's the session cookie!

 ## Phase 6: Restore the authenticated user from session